Shop Now: On-Store Troubleshooting

 2. Scroll down to the “API keys” section.

-3. Ensure that the “Scopes” column shows your chosen API key as “Cart” only.
+3. Ensure that the “Scopes” column shows the chosen API key as “Cart” only.
 (Including more scopes could expose returns data.
-If you don’t have a Cart-only API key yet, you can create one.)
+Create a Cart-only API key if there isn't one yet.)

 API key with Cart-only scope.

-4. Copy your API key from the “Key” column.
+4. Copy the API key from the “Key” column.

-5. Go to your Shopify theme’s “theme.liquid” file.
+5. Go to the Shopify theme’s “theme.liquid” file.

 6. Find the “LoopOnstore.init” call or snippet.